 The proposed change to the CBC adding a new Section 407.12 requiring a fire separation for a technology equipment center in a hospital.
 This is a new use identified elsewhere in the CBC.
 The proposed change places a fire separation requirement in the CBC while coordinating with an existing requirement located in the California Electrical Code (CEC).
 CBC Section 1224.5.2 published in the July 1, 2018 CBC Supplement identifies and establishes requirements for providing a technology equipment center located in a hospital building.
 CBC Section 1224.5 requires a technology equipment center comply with the California Electrical Code.
 Provisions for a technology equipment center are in CEC Article 645.
 The SFM adopts the entire CEC Article 645.
-CEC Section 645.4(5) requires a technology equipment center are in CEC Article 645.
-If is provided to the required separation.
+CEC Section 645.4(5) requires a technology equipment center be separated from other occupancies by fire-resistant-rated walls, floors, and ceilings with protected openings.
+However, CEC Section 645.4(5) does not specify a fire-resistance rating for the required separation.
 For further information on room construction requirements, CEC Section 645.4(5) contains an informational note with a reference to NFPA 75-2013, Standard for the Protection of Information Technology Equipment.
 Neither the SFM nor the IBC adopt NFPA 75.